mhered/RoboticsChallenge/notes/Day16/README.md

 ## Task

 1. Copy`src/bar_examples/maci/maci/arm.py` into `src/my_robot_arm/my_robot_arm/arm.py`

+   Note this example makes use of the library [pymoveit2](https://github.com/AndrejOrsula/pymoveit2)

 2. in `arm.py` adjust the call to the `MoveIT2` node with `end_effector_name='gripper'` and `group_name ='arm'`

 3. Modify the code to move the arm to a target joint position after moving to the home configuration.

 4. Launch the `my_robot_arm_Gazebo` task, move the arm manually to the desired goal and Execute while listening to the `/joint_states` topic with `$ ros2 topic echo /joint_states` to find out the joint positions of the goal state:
    ```bash
    ---